shuaiz28/Routing-in-Angular/README.md

   - < script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.4.8/angular-route.js"></ script>
 2. add ngRoute as a dependency in the app.
   - var app = angular.module("myApp", ["ngRoute"]);

+ngRoute module provide $routeProvider, which is used to configure different routes in the app.
+It provides several methods:

+1. .when()
+2. .otherwise()

+in each method, we can

+1. templateUrl: define what page to dispaly.
+2. controller: define a controller for each view.